Assistant Manager of Professional Learning

 REPORTS TO: Associate Director for Professional Learning

-Bachelor’s degree in U.S. history or a related field required, Master’s degree strongly preferred.
+Bachelor’s degree in U.S. History, Education, or a related field required, Master’s degree strongly preferred.
+Previous experience as a classroom teacher preferred.

-- Experience leading programs focused on museum collections and exhibitions, passion for museum and history education
+- Experience leading programs focused on museum collections, archival materials, and exhibitions

 - Proven ability to take initiative and execute projects efficiently and thoroughly from start to finish